tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 >
 > **Trans-double bonding**
 > - Happens when two Carbons are double bonded and the remaining bonds are on **opposite sides** of the molecule.
-> - Since the extra bonds are on opposite sid
+> - Since the extra bonds are on opposite sides, they balance out and this double bond **does not cause bending** of the molecule.

 ##### Saturated Fats
 Saturated Fats' Fatty Acids are completely straight and are called **Hydrogen saturated**, because each carbon in the skeleton is bonded to two Hydrogens as well as two Carbons, disallowing any double bonding from happening in the skeleton (which cause kinks).